San Diego - Old Town, California

 After years of private initiative, Old Town became a state historic park in 1968 and today the district contains preserved, restored, and reconstructed buildings, as well as others moved from sites across the city.
 Park staff recently reevaluated the park’s mission statement which has led to a recommitment to interpret the Mexican and American periods from 1821-1872.
 The park is the most visited in the state system and visitors come to see the large collection of house museums, the city’s first public school, and a collection of wagons.
 A new project at the northwest entrance created a garden with native plants used by the Kumeyaay.
 The chosen species demonstrate how the area’s American Indians used plants for food, tools, medicine, and even shelter.
 Costumed interpreters bring history alive and the park also hosts musical and theatrical performances, crafts markets, and art festivals throughout the year.

-The Pacific Surfliner is primarily financed through funds made available by the California Department of Transportation.
-Amtrak does not provide ticketing or baggage services at this station which is served by an average six daily trains.
+Amtrak does not provide ticketing or baggage services at this station, which is served by an average six daily trains.
+The Pacific Surfliner is primarily financed and operated in partnership with the California Department of Transportation.